 will not be able to fully participate in their role in an unsupervised capacity until a satisfactory disclosure has been received.

 All those whose roles are subject to a disclosure will be required to register with the update service and maintain up to date registration in order for the Director to check on their disclosure status at least every two years or more frequently if risk assessed as being required.
 Failure to maintain registration will result in disciplinary action and the post holder having to resubmit a disclosure application at their own expense.

-Talents Search will support service users to apply for a DBS check on their employees where they have a legal right to do so and will complete the identity check prior to forwarding the application to our appointed umbrella body for processing.
+Talents In Training will support service users to apply for a DBS check on their employees where they have a legal right to do so and will complete the identity check prior to forwarding the application to our appointed umbrella body for processing.

-Talents Search is fully committed to complying with the DBS Code of Practice regarding the secure storage, handling, retention and disposal of DBS certificates and certificate information.
+Talents In Training is fully committed to complying with the DBS Code of Practice regarding the secure storage, handling, retention and disposal of DBS certificates and certificate information.
 It also complies fully with its obligations under the Data Protection Act and other relevant legislation.